sam-andaluri/sam-andaluri.github.io/index.md

 # Solution Portfolio

-The following are a list of solutions I developed for customers and for citizen science projects.
+The following are a list of solutions I developed for customers and citizen science projects.
 Customer projects are listed first and then the citizen science projects.
-Most of these solutions architected using AWS, GCP or Azure.
+Most of these solutions architected using AWS.
 Feel free to fork or send a PR for bugs/enhancements.

 ## Customer Projects